jotaelesalinas/laravel-adminless-ldap-auth/README.md

 Remember that you have these users available in the public testing LDAP server:
 `einstein`, `newton` and `tesla`.
 The password is `password` for all of them.

 Was this package useful?
-Give it a star!
+Give it a star or consider sponsoring me!

 ## Login UI (routes, controllers, views)